kc-howe/weather-widget/README.md

 A basic weather widget built using the Dash application framework.

 ## Description
-This widget displays current temperature, precipitation, humidity, and wind data for the Dayton, OH area.
-A (nearly) 24-hour forecast of temperature data is provided, along with a week-long daily forecast.
-All data is updated every five minutes or upon reloading the page, allowing for a continuous live-stream of weather data.
+This widget displays current temperature, precipitation, humidity, and wind data for the user's current location.
+A 21-hour forecast of temperature data is provided, along with a 7-day daily forecast.
+All data is updated every five minutes or upon reloading the page, allowing for a mostly continuous live-stream of weather data.

 ## Website
 The fully deployed application is available [here](http://18.222.202.114:8050/).

 ## Sources
-- All weather data and weather icons are provided by [OpenWeatherMap](https://openweathermap.org/).
+- All weather data and icons are provided by [OpenWeatherMap](https://openweathermap.org/).
+- Location data provided by [ipinfo.io](https://ipinfo.io/).
 - Containerization performed using [Docker](https://www.docker.com/).
-- Deployed from an [AWS](https://aws.amazon.com/) instance.
+- Deployed from an [AWS](https://aws.amazon.com/) EC2 instance.
-- Location data provided by [https://ipinfo.io/](ipinfo.io).

 ## Notes
-- Location data will not be accurate when using a mobile network, as there is no correlation between mobile IP addresses and physical location.
+- Location data may not be accurate when using a mobile network, as there is not necessarily any correlation between mobile IP addresses and a user's physical location.